 THOMAS A. BLAND.
 Professor of Christian Ethics and Sociology.
 Native of N. C. Degrees: B.A., B.D., Th.D.
 Two pastorates.
 Professor at William Jewell before coming to Southeastern in 1956.
 Numerous articles and contributions to books edited by others.
-Post-doctoral studies at Yale and University of N. C. at Chapel Hill.
+Post-doctoral studies at Yale.